Worldwide Guide to Women in Leadership

 1901-83 Junior Rani H.H.
 Maharani Setu Parvati Bal of Attingal, The Junior Maharani of Travancore (India)

-Sister of Rani Setu Lakshmi Bai.
-She was granted the personal title of Maharani in 1924 with the style of Her Highness, from 1933.
+Sister of Rani Setu Lakshmi Bai and granted the personal title of Maharani in 1924 with the style of Her Highness, from 1933.
 She was Pro-Chancellor of.
 Travancore University and married to M.R.Ry.
 Ravi Varma Avargal, Kochu Koil Tampuran.
-Mother of issue, four sons and one daughter, and lived (1896-1983).
+Mother of 4 sons and 1 daughter, and lived (1896-1983).

 1901-05 Possible Member of the Council of Regency H.H.
 Sri Pundrikganeshpuri Maharani Habans Kaur Sahiba of Dholpur (India)

-When her husband, Maharajadhiraja Sri Sawai Maharaj Rana Nihal Singh, died a council of regency took over the reigns for her minor son, Maharajadhiraja Sri Sawai Maharaj Rana Sir Ram Singh Lokendra Bahadur (1901-11).
+When her husband, Maharajadhiraja Sri Sawai Maharaj Rana Nihal Singh, died a council of regency took over the reigns for her minor son, Maharajadhiraja Sri Sawai Maharaj Rana Sir Ram Singh Lokendra Bahadur (1901-11), possibly with her as a member.

 After 1903 Chief Muyelaansime of Nkokolo (Tanzania)